almibe/ligature-specification/wander.md

 # Wander

-Wander is an experimental scripting language for working with knowledge graphs in Ligature.
+Wander is a scripting language for working with knowledge graphs in Ligature.
-Wander tries to combine ideas from modern general purpose languages (mainly Kotlin, Scala, and Rust) while focusing just on what's needed for working with knowledge graphs instead of being a general purpose language.
+Wander tries to combine ideas from modern general purpose languages (mainly Rust, Scala, and Koka) while focusing just on what's needed for working with knowledge graphs instead of being a general purpose language.

 ## Goals of Wander
  - be a small and easy to learn language for most people with any scripting background and some interest in knowledge graphs
  - make heavy use of streams (no manual loops), expressions, and pattern matching to solve problems
  - support all features SPARQL that make sense outside of the realm of RDF
- - support immutability and functional concepts
+ - support immutability and functional concepts while not worrying about be purely functional
  - provide a variety of options for handling the output of a script (tables, json, csv, visualizations)

 ## Types